CoquiCoders/beta-book/metrics/README.md

 **With PrimerPeso** it will take the citizen:

-1. less than 1 hour to know which programs or incentives he/she is elegible for from the government of Puerto Rico.
+1. less than 1 hour to know which programs or incentives he/she is elegible for from the government of Puerto Rico and could submit a request for more information to the several agencies involved with just one click.

 Nowadays it costs: